Abraham Lévy-Bacrat

 Abraham Lévy-Bacrat (אברהם הלוי בקראט; fl.
 1492–1507) was a rabbinical author of the beginning of the sixteenth century.
 Expelled from Spain in 1492, he settled at Tunis, where in 1507 he wrote Sefer ha-Zikkaron, a supercommentary on Rashi.
-The manuscript remained unprinted till 1845, when it was discovered in a Jewish library in Tunis.
-The work has several prefaces, one of which, written by the author himself, recounts his sufferings at the time of the expulsion from Spain.
+The manuscript remained unprinted until 1845, when it was discovered in a Jewish library in Tunis.

+One of the prefaces to the work, written by Lévy-Bacrat himself, recounts his sufferings during the expulsion from Spain.
+The historian Haim Beinart cites the following passage from his account:And they all left, about two hundred thousand by foot, men and women and children, spread out over the mountains and the seas like a flock with no shepherd.
+And our enemy took pleasure in our grief, saying, these people have no Lord.
+And of that general number we arrived in the kingdom of Tlemcen with twelve thousand souls.
+And at that time there fell from the nation three thousand people, bodies dying from great worry.